ioniakim/my-configurations/nvim/README.md

 * nvim-lualine/lualine.nvim

 # TODO
-[] Remap esc keymap on lazygit terminal.
+[x] Remap esc keymap on lazygit terminal.
 The esc key let the command window go in lazygit but on terminal the esc key is mapped to getting into normal mode
-[] Review lsp config and fix some bugs
-[] Make notes on clangd and its configuration for nvim
+    * Set toggleterm opening keymap to <m-0> to utilize <c-\> back in terminal [] Make notes on clangd and its configuration for nvim [] Review lsp config and fix some bugs